Do We Have a Choice About Salvation?

 We are sinners by nature; therefore, we are held under the yoke of sin.
 Now, if the whole man be subject to the dominion of sin, the will, which is the prlnciple seat of it, must necessarily be bound with the firmest bends (Calvin, 271).

-Man’s power of choice is forcefully illustrated by an example from the early days of Israel.
+Man's power of choice is forcefully illustrated by an example from the early days of Israel.
+Joshua, the great leader of God, challenged:

-Choose you this day whom ye will serve; whether the gods which your fathers served that were beyond the River, or the gods of the Amorites, in whose land ye dwell: but as for me and my house, we will serve Jehovah (Josh.
-24:15).
+Choose you this day whom ye will serve; whether the gods which your fathers served that were beyond the River, or the gods of the Amorites, in whose land ye dwell: but as for me and my house, we will serve Jehovah (Joshua 24:15).

 The people responded by making a choice.
 They, too, would serve Jehovah, and so Joshua declared:

-Later, unfortunately, the Israelites “chose new gods” (Judg.
-5:8, cf. Prov.
-1:29; Isa.
-7:15, 16; 65:12; 66:3).
+Later, unfortunately, the Israelites "chose new gods" (Judges 5:8, cf. Proverbs 1:29; Isaiah 7:15, 16; 65:12; 66:3).

 Choosing to Leave the State of Condemnation

-Our sins separate us from God (Isa.
-59:1, 2), and we spiritually die “through trespasses and sins” (Eph.
+Our sins separate us from God (Isaiah 59:1, 2), and we spiritually die "through trespasses and sins" (Eph.
 2:1).
 And accordingly, we become destined for eternal punishment.
+Because of our rebellion, we deserve to be lost.
+This is why we so desperately need Jehovah's grace.

 Whosoever Will

-The Scriptures abundantly establish the truth that man does indeed have the ability to choose to leave his deserved fate of eternal punishment, based on the conditions set forth in the gospel.
+The Scriptures abundantly establish the truth that we do indeed have the ability to choose to leave our deserved fate of eternal punishment, based on the conditions set forth in the gospel.
+The following examples will suffice to demonstrate the point.

 "Come Unto Me"